sashinpivotal/scs-workshop-2018/README.md

     [latest lab code](https://courses.education.pivotal.io/c/349802635/codebases/spring-cloud-developer-code.zip).

-    You will also need to download and run "zipkin.jar" using the following instruction
+    You will also need to download and run "zipkin.jar" using the following instruction (if you were using original lab version)

     ```
     curl -sSL https://zipkin.io/quickstart.sh | bash -s